Quintoneee/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/qUh8ijV.jpeg" height="50%" width="50%" alt="Intake step"/>
 </p>
 <p>
- First step in this process is the Intake.
-Intake is when a user submits a ticket to help desk for support or assistance.
+ The first step in this process is the Intake.
+Intake is when a user submits a ticket to the help desk for support or assistance.
 The user Karen will go to her company's support center to submit a ticket for the issue that is occurring.
 </p>
 <p>
   <img src="https://i.imgur.com/umrlS0Y.jpeg" height="40%" width="40%" alt="Intake step"/>
 </p>
 <p>
-  Now once Karen is logged into her account she will begin to fill out a form that will have a help topic, ticket details, and a issue summary.
-When that is completed she will just submit it and go from there.
+  Now once Karen is logged into her account, she will begin to fill out a form that will have a help topic, ticket details, and an issue summary.
+When that is completed, she will just submit it and go from there.
 </p>
 <p>
    <img src="https://i.imgur.com/fJaTuS3.jpeg" height="40%" width="40%" alt="Intake step"/>
 </p>
 <p>
-  In the picture above, karen submitted the ticket and now an agent will be able to communicate with her about the issue that is occurring.
-This is important to continue to give updates and keep the user in the loop about whats going and/if there are any solutions.
+  In the picture above, Karen submitted the ticket, and now an agent will be able to communicate with her about the issue that is occurring.
+This is important to continue to give updates and keep the user in the loop about whats going on and/if there are any solutions.
 </p>
 <br />